People will never read your blog posts if the headline is more fizzle than sizzle.

 Last Word on Blog Headline Writing Tips

-- Focus on creating headlines that show you provide useful value to your readers.
+- Focus on creating headlines that show you give useful value to your readers.

 - Plan your attention grabbing headlines first then write the post to fit them.